Publishing with a purpose

 We are always keen to receive proposals for themed issues.
 Please refer to examples from forthcoming issues and the guidance for themed issue proposals.
 Proposals should be submitted by email to the Journal Editor, Matthew Johnson.

 - Research Articles and Replies: Global Discourse publishes a range of articles of up to 9,000 words in length (including any notes, references, tables, figures etc.) on key, pressing issues of the day.
 Given our discursive focus, we have a commitment to development of pieces that examine, in innovative ways, issues that matter, particularly at a global level.
-Each article is accompanied by a reply of between 1,000 and 3,000 words produced by one of the paper’s external referees.
+Each article is accompanied by a reply of up to 1,000 words produced by one of the paper’s external referees.
 Authors of replies are selected on the basis of their ability to advance interdisciplinary examination of the argument at hand.
 The outcome is journal issues that address problems from a range of perspectives, each rigorously interrogated.

 - Policy Articles: Global Discourse sees policy making as a central feature of academic publishing within the social sciences and each issue includes a Policy Section in which policy makers respond to the core topics and debates raised by the academic content.
 The section consists of either a series of shorter 1,000 word pieces in direct response to the articles in the issue or a series of longer pieces of 3,000 words in a symposium addressing a central topic of contention raised by the issue.
 The purpose of the section is to create space for thoroughgoing engagement between academics and policy makers in specific fields.
 The intention is to achieve research impact by examining the scope of application for ideas advanced within the issue and to present cutting edge policy positions that have transformative capacity.
 We actively solicit a diverse range of opinions and responses in order to overcome the ‘echo chamber’ effect that so often dominates discussions.
 Put simply, the Global Discourse Policy Section is driven by intellectual need, not ideological dogma.